HubTou/MinecraftShellLibrary/README.md

 About Minecraft Shell Library
 =============================
-An API for Minecraft / Bukkit server management and scripting.
+An API for Minecraft / Forge / Bukkit server management and scripting.

-Check http://lotr-minecraft-mod-exiles.wikia.com/wiki/Minecraft_Shell_Library for functions list.

 Installation